Amphidromus iunior: Distribution

+This species is found in Sumba Isaland in East Nusa Tenggara, Indonesia.

 Etymology

 The species is named for the youngest son of John Abbas, who encountered this hitherto unrecorded species during one of his expeditions.
 Another species of Amphidromus named for John, A. (S.) abbasi, is closely related to this species, but is significantly larger, amongst other differences.
 The meaning of iunior therefore takes on another meaning, referring to the relative size of the snail (iunior is the comparative form of iuvenis, meaning young in Latin).